sogko/gulp-recipes/browserify-vanilla/README.md

 In fact, since 13 March 2014, the maintainer of ```gulp-browserify``` has [stopped updating the codebase](https://github.com/deepak1556/gulp-browserify/commits/master).

 ### How different are the usage between ```browserify``` and ```gulp-browserify```?
 Not much, really.
-We only need ```vinyl-source-stream``` to make this all work, which you can still use for your other gulp needs.
+We only need ```vinyl-transform``` to make this all work, which you can still use it for your other gulp needs.

 Using ```gulp-browserify```
 ```javascript